eclipse/paho.mqtt.cpp/README.md

 **This branch requires Paho MQTT C library _v1.3.7_ or greater, preferably the soon-to-be-released v.1.3.8 (Paho C GitHub _develop_ branch).**

 Note that this branch will be formally released to coincide with the release of Paho C v1.3.8.
 Currently it is being tested against the _develop_ branch of the C lib.
 This document, however, has mostly been updated to reflect the upcoming v1.3.8 release.
-That version, v1.3.8, does not yet exist, but should be out shortly.
+That version does not yet exist, but should be out shortly.

+- Missing MQTT v5 features:
+    - Ability to add properties to Subscribe and Unsubscribe packets (i.e. subscription identifiers)
+    - "Disconnected" callback gives reason code and properties for server disconnect
 - New `create_options` that can be used to construct a client with new features:
     - Send while disconnected before the 1st successful connection
     - Output buffer can delete oldest messages when full